Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 #### Create a page super class

 * All pages should inherit this.
 * This class should provide access to different parts of every page
-* Eg when test needs to check the conent of the shopping card in the sidebar, it will ask the current page for the Sidebar object, which will ask for the shoppingCart object from that object.
+* Eg when test needs to check the content of the shopping card in the sidebar, it will ask the current page for the Sidebar object, which will ask for the shoppingCart object from that object.

 #### Creating page subclasses